 - (1) Experience.
 At least three years of experience as a professional audiologist, with at least one year comparable to the next lower grade level, must fully meet the KSAs at that level. - (2) Demonstrated Knowledge, Skills, and Abilities (KSAs).
 In addition to the experience above, the candidate must demonstrate the following KSAs: - (a) Skill in promoting collaboration to accomplish goals. - (b) Skill in translating management goals and objectives into efficient service operations. - (c) Skill in balancing operational resources to ensure appropriate delivery of service operations. - (d) Ability to supervise a diverse staff. - (e) Ability to effectively interact and collaborate with local, VISN and/or national leadership. - (f) Ability to establish and monitor productivity standards, production and performance priorities to achieve management goals and objectives. - (3) Assignment.
-Supervisory audiologists spend 25% or more of their time providing technical and administrative supervision.
-Supervisory audiologists in this assignment serve as service chiefs.
+Supervisory audiologists must spend 25% or more of their time providing technical and administrative supervision over staff one grade level below.
+Supervisory audiologists in this assignment serve as section chiefs.
+They supervise staff, plans, schedules, and assigns work, accepts, amends, or rejects completed work, assures production and accuracy requirements are met, interviews and selects candidates; recommends performance standards and appraises performance, approves leave, hear and resolve complaints, and effects minor disciplinary actions.
 Audiologist service chiefs at this level typically manage programs in Complexity Level 1 (high complexity) facilities.
 The service or organizational entity is a major component of the medical center and the services or programs supervised are highly professional, technical, and complex.
 They are responsible for all professional, management, and administrative aspects of the service or organizational entity.
 They have broad and overall responsibility for a service-level organizational unit and have full responsibility for clinical practice, program management, education, human resources management and supervision for the service.

 They autonomously manage substantive parts of specialized, complex, professional services that significantly impact Veterans' care.
 They provide leadership with objective, independent assessments and recommendations for policy, operational and administrative issues and initiatives requiring decision and action.
 They monitor work performance to ensure that requirements are satisfied; interpret and process a wide variety of data related to program planning and specialized needs of the Veterans, the service and the medical center; and ensure policies or issues have been fully coordinated, vetted and staffed.
 Audiologist service chiefs advise executive leadership on implications, key issues, and relationships to interest groups (both internal and external) and recommend courses of action.
 They coordinate and negotiate resolutions to complex problems.
 They assure compliance with accrediting agencies and regulatory requirements and corrective action is initiated as needed.
 They are responsible for professional and administrative management of an assigned area, including budget execution.
 They maintain interdepartmental relationships with other services to accomplish medical center goals.
 They may prepare special reports and responses, Congressional responses, briefing papers, issue briefs, and decision papers for the medical center leadership, which may be highly sensitive, confidential and of a complex nature.
 They develop policies and procedures and may develop performance standards, position descriptions, and functional statements.
 They monitor the clinical performance of staff, conduct performance appraisals, perform other clinical, and administrative responsibilities to ensure that the mission of the service and the medical center has been satisfied.
 They may set training objectives for staff and delegate responsibilities to subordinate sections.